Vocational Rehabilitation Services

 - He or she has a physical or mental impairment that substantially interferes with the ability to prepare for, enter, engage, or retain employment; and,

-- Vocational Rehabilitation services are required for the individual to become employable.
+- Vocational Rehabilitation services are considered of benefit for the individual to become employable.

-A determination of eligibility should be made within 60 days from the date of application unless notification is given that unforeseen circumstances beyond the agencies control have prevented a decision from being made.
+A determination of eligibility should be made within 60 days from the date of application unless notification is given that unforeseen circumstances beyond VRS’ control have prevented a decision from being made.

 Ineligibility and Appeals

 If an individual is found not eligible for VR services, they will be notified in writing.
-If an individual is ineligible for the VR program, the VR counselor may be able to make a referral to other programs and agencies.
-A person who is found not eligible for the VR program has the right to apply at a later date if they feel their circumstances have changed.
+If an individual is ineligible for the VRS program, the VRS counselor may be able to make a referral to other programs and agencies.
+A person who is found not eligible for the VRS program has the right to apply later if they feel their circumstances have changed.
 A person who is found not eligible may also appeal this decision.

-More information on Indiana Protection and Advocacy Services can be found at their website http://www.in.gov/ipas/.
-Information to contact IPAS directly is as follows:
+More information on Indiana Disability Rights can be found on their website https://www.in.gov/idr/.
+Information to contact IDR directly is as follows:

 4701 North Keystone, Suite 222